Frank Meehan: Bridge of Spies cold warrior dies

 While Powers and Abel were swapped at the Glienicke Bridge, Pryor was handed over to Frank at Checkpoint Charlie in the centre of the city.

-After a tense wait among what he called "East German goons".
-Frank walked Frederic Pryor to his freedom in the west.
+After a tense wait among what he called "East German goons", Frank walked Frederic Pryor to his freedom in the west.

 None of Frank's part in this made it into the Hollywood version, which he regarded as well-made and "mostly" accurate.